equs-python/__equs__.Python/day-1-python-modules-and-git/README.md

 There are a variety of options to compare different versions of a file, the most convenient ones are when using code editors that integrate with Git, like VSCode for example.
 GitHub too allows for a user-friendly comparison.
 Git also allows us to go back in time to specific versions of the code, but we won't go into much more detail on this at this stage.

-# 7. Using GitHub to share code and collaborate
+# 7. Using GitHub to share code and collaborate (15 Minutes)

 GitHub allows us to host our repositories online, which is a great way of collaborating or publishing code projects.
 To get started on an online repository you can: